cloudFPGA/cFDK/DOC/Overview.md

 In the end, the components of all levels work together to provide the requested FPGA resources in a fast and secure way.

 System architecture for the cloudFPGA platform.
-32 FPGAs, one switch and a service processor are combined on one carrier board and called Sled.
+32 FPGAs, one switch and a service processor are combined on one carrier board and called a Sled.
 The management tasks are split into three levels — cloudFPGA Resource Manager (cFRM), cloudFPGA Sled Manager (cFSM), and cloudFPGA Manager Core (cFMC).
 A Sled is half of a 2U chassis.
 The OpenStack compute resources (Nova) CPU nodes are also available for creating heterogeneous clusters.